rhiaro/questforbrothers/index.md

 "No." She shrugged, and went back to the small pocket of freeze-dried fruit she had been picking at.

-"Jackann murmured an acknowledgement and went back inside his head.
+"Jackann murmured an acknowledgment and went back inside his head.

 Why *did* his penpal write to him in Tantonian?
 There were many different languages even all around the continent of Balan.
 It made no sense that they would speak and write Tantonian on the other side of the White Sea.
 Unless the Empire used to spread further than Jackann had been taught.
 But she also drew those complicated square pictures in place of an address, and at the bottom of her letters under her name too.
 So that must be her main language.
 How interesting that they would learn Tantonian across the Sea but here, in the city at least, people hardly knew a thing about the sand-lands.